-Inner RePatterning works with the language of the mind, mainly feelings, internal talk and images.
-Each problem we experience starts in our minds – the things we say to ourselves and the limiting beliefs we voice that make us feel bad, and limit our joyful expression of life.
+Mindfulness Inner RePatterning works with the language of the mind, mainly feelings, internal talk and images.
+Each problem we experience starts in our minds – the things we say to ourselves and the limiting beliefs we voice that make us feel bad and limits our joyful expression of life.

 What doesn’t work

 To feel better, we tend to try to stop feeling, behaving and thinking in ways which limit us and just don’t make us happy.
 We may try to suppress how we feel, distract or sedate ourselves (alcohol to excess, drugs, overeating, smoking or even working too long and too hard).
 What we need to do is to get rid of these limitations by accepting how we experience the problem, without judgement or criticism.
 This way allows us to truly leave these problems behind; Mindfulness Inner RePatterning teaches you how to do this.